microsoft/FactoryOrchestrator/docs/docs/factory-orchestrator-client-usage-samples.md

 Remember:
 - All C# client APIs are asynchronous, but all PowerShell APIs are synchronous.
-- To use the C# client APIs in a UWP app use an instance of FactoryOrchestratorUWPClient instead of FactoryOrchestratorclient.
+- To use the C# client APIs in a UWP app, use an instance of FactoryOrchestratorUWPClient instead of FactoryOrchestratorclient.
 - 'device' is used below to refer to the PC running the Factory Orchestrator service you connect to with the client.
-This could even be the same PC as the client.
+This could be the same PC as the client.

 # Factory Orchestrator .NET client sample
 A sample .NET Core program that communicates with the Factory Orchestrator service is available in the Factory Orchestrator GitHub repo at: https://github.com/microsoft/FactoryOrchestrator/tree/main/src/ClientSample.
 Copy the entire directory to your technician PC, then open ClientSample.csproj in Visual Studio 2019 or build it with the dotnet CLI SDK.